brian-walvoord/brian-walvoord/README.md

 - 👋 Hi, I’m @brian-walvoord
 - 👀 I’m interested in learning Japanese and learning to code.
 - 🌱 I’m currently learning Javascript, CSS, HTML
-- 💞️ I’m looking to collaborate on anything!
+- 💞️ I’m looking to collaborate on something...
-- 📫 How to reach me: send me a message on github!
+- 📫 How to reach me: idk

 <!---
 brian-walvoord/brian-walvoord is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.